apm-denizens/dsc80-project3/README.md

     - Create a set of values within the column.
 If they're 0/1, then convert values in column to T/F

 - Convert Data Types
   - Running the pandas convert_dtypes function on the dataset.
-Infers string, integer, and float types when appropiate.
+Infers string, integer, and float types when appropriate.

 HEAD OF CLEANED DF (5 rows x 97 columns):